TexasInstruments/edgeai-tidl-tools/examples/osrt_cpp/README.md

     ```
     mkdir build && cd build
     ```
-  - Below tables depicts the flags required for different compilation mode and different taget device use these with cmake inside build directory.
+  - Below tables depicts the flags required for different compilation mode and different target device use these with cmake inside build directory.
   - During cmake build following paths are expected at $HOME(to override default path use cmake flags during cmake build).
       - TENSORFLOW_INSTALL_DIR : defaults check at ~/tensorflow
       - ONNXRT_INSTALL_DIR: defaults check at ~/onnxruntime